ngxs/store/docs/recipes/immutability-helpers.md

 }
 ```

-Oh, have you noticed it's less code and looks much better.
-From the `immer` repisitory:
+You may notice how much less code this is and how much better it looks.
+From the `immer` repository:
 > Using Immer is like having a personal assistant; he takes a letter (the current state) and gives you a copy (draft) to jot changes onto.
 Once you are done, the assistant will take your draft and produce the real immutable, final letter for you (the next state).

 [Immer repository](https://github.com/immerjs/immer)

 ### immutability-helper

-`immutability-helper` is a petty package that lets you mutate a copy of data without changing the original source:
+`immutability-helper` is a small package that lets you mutate a copy of data without changing the original source:

 ```ts
 import update from 'immutability-helper';